-This year, there are 7,500 competitors in the five races that now make up the event.
-There’d be many thousands more if they hadn’t been weeded out by a points system (which you accumulate by running in other races first) and a ballot.
-Host town Chamonix is busier during race week than at any other time of the year.
+Last year there were 7,500 competitors in the five races that now make up the event.
+There’d have been many thousands more if they hadn’t been weeded out by a points system (which you accumulate by running in other races first) and a ballot.
+Host town Chamonix was busier during race week than at any other time of the year.

 Which begs the question; has everyone been drinking too much Red Bull?
 What could possibly come from such an activity – apart from vomit and blisters?

 That’s what I went to Chamonix to find out.
 I wasn’t going to join the UTMB: it would probably kill a part-time jogger like me.
 Instead, I signed up for a training camp aimed at the first-time trail-runner.
 British guiding company, Icicle Mountaineering runs several each summer.